 NOTE: This is a review of the original cut of Terminator 2: Judgment Day, as released in 1991.
 A blog on the extended Special Edition will follow at a later date.

 Spoiler warning: these reviews reveal plot twists.

-Five two-day-old coyotes out of 10
+Ten thumbs-up out of 10